Nigeria coronavirus: Buhari says lives, livelihoods are priority; cases hit 323 | Africanews

 Other major developments as below can be found on Special coverage of COVID-19 in Nigeria

-- Popular pastor backtracks on 5G; Lagos, Osun record crime
+- Popular pastor backtracks on 5G; Lagos, Ogun record crime

 - Buhari meets VP, Task Force; speaker warns China, cases pass 300